-Individual responsibility is among the best ways of preventing prescription drug addiction.
-As a patient, you can choose to follow the instructions and never change the dosage without a doctor’s approval.
-Also, store and dispose of the medications to prevent another person from accessing the drugs.
+As a patient, you can make sure to follow the instructions and never change the dosage without a doctor’s approval.
+If you’re feeling better and no longer need the medication, talk to your doctor about discontinuing the use.

 Take the First Step to Sobriety at Women’s Recovery